siobhanlgorman/knits-and-pieces/README.md

 |           6.2 | Registered Shopper | Update/Delete my comments                                           | Control my own contribution to the site                                                                       |                 |

 * SEO and Web Marketing
+- SEO
+Keywords in titles as much as possible
+Research on short and long-tail keywords was conducted via google searches to find the search words and phrases thatm most related to a site like Knits and Pieces.
+Handmade was particularly crucial to a good search result when incorporated with the product categories and craft type.
+Keywords were incorporated into the meta tags and headings where appropriate while not overloading the site content and maintaining the usefulness of the site.
+- Web Marketing
+Paid web advertising is not currently within the scope of this project.
+However a newsletter link has been added to the website as an easy way for a small business such as Knits and Pieces to reach customers and keep them up to date with new products, special offers and to keep the ecommerce store fresh.
+Newsletter
+A Facebook business page was set up for the purposes of this project.
+This is another method for a small business to reach new customers and retain existing customers.
+Since the business is not currently live this site may have been taken down.
+A screenshot is provided: [#]
+A future intention to increase the site's usefulness to customers is to add a craft blog to the site with links to videos on interesting stitches and patterns and links to othe interesting websites and YouTube videos.
+This would evoke a positive emotional response in customers and in turn build trust and loyalty to the business.
+It would also provide a means to keep the site up to date, relevant and fresh in customers' minds.

 ### Scope
 * Functional Requirements